Go back to Euro Sampler – Meteora.

 Starting pitch 4 of Archimedes.
 Shirley belaying from a nice boulder embedded in the sidewall of the chimney (Sept.
 2008).

 Moving along.
-Same wild pitch – chimney traverse out and then up!
+Same wild pitch – chimney traverse out and then up (Sept.
+2008).

-Shirley following pitch 4 of Archimedes line (lightened circle) on Pixari belayed by yours truly (Sept.
+Shirley following pitch 4 of Archimedes line on Pixari belayed by yours truly (Sept.
 2008).

 Shirley on pitch 4 of Archimedes – the cool outward/horizontal chimney traverse followed by a series of (easy) stem moves over the void to the belay.
 A great route (Sept.
 2008).

-Shirley topping out on the final (#5) pitch of Archimedes route on Pixari formation (Sept.
+Shirley topping out on pitch 5 of Archimedes and the summit of Pixari (Sept.
 2008).

 View from the summit of Pixari after our climb of its Archimedes route.
 Sourloti (with many classic ~6-pitch lines) is on the left and Modi is on the right (Sept.
 2008).